 Despite all the fear around Ebola, not that many humans have actually died from the disease, relative to other known diseases.
-Since 1976, in the 25 outbreaks that have occurred, about 16,000 cases of humans infected with Ebola have been reported and about 6,500 of those cases have ended in death (note: more than 80 percent of the Ebola cases reported are attributed to the 2014 outbreak in West Africa) [sources: World Health Organization], CDC.
+Between 2014 and 2016, in the 25 outbreaks that occurred, about 16,000 cases of humans infected with Ebola have been reported and about 6,500 of those cases have ended in death.
+(Note: More than 80 percent of the Ebola cases reported are attributed to the 2014 outbreak in West Africa.) [source: World Health Organization].

 As we mentioned, Ebola is actually a family of five virus types.
 The two most deadly to humans are the Zaire and Sudan types.
 Not only do these have the highest fatality rates (60 to 90 percent for Zaire and 40 to 70 percent for Sudan), they've also appeared the most in the known outbreaks that have occurred [source: Feldmann].

 After the initial appearances of both of these strands in 1976, the viruses hid for awhile.
 But when the Ebola family reappeared, it came back with a vengeance.
 Since the mid-'90s, both of these Ebola types have wreaked havoc on Africa every few years.
 Most of these outbreaks have been contained to central Africa quite close to the equator in countries like the Democratic Republic of Congo, Gabon and Uganda.
 In March 2014, however, the first outbreak of the Zaire strand was seen outside of this region in the western African country of Guinea, quickly spreading to nearby countries (Liberia, Sierra Leone, Mali, Senegal and Nigeria).